Authentication¶

 CustomUser¶

 CustomUser objects are the core of the authentication system.
-They typically represent the people interacting with your site and are used to enable things like restricting access, registering user profiles, associating content with creators etc. Only one class of user exists in Grit’s authentication framework, i.e., 'superusers' or admin 'staff' users are just user objects with special attributes set, not different classes of user objects.
+They typically represent the people interacting with your site and enable things like restricting access, registering user profiles, and associating content with creators.
+Only one class of user exists in the Grit authentication framework.
+This means 'superusers' or admin 'staff' users are simply user objects with special attributes set, not different classes of user objects.

 The primary attributes of the default user are: - email - password - first_name - last_name